d0tTino/d0tTino/docs/desktop.md

 # Desktop Environment

-The `desktop` stow package contains settings for window managers and theming.
-Apply it if you plan to use these dotfiles on a graphical desktop.
+These dotfiles currently do not ship a `desktop` stow package.
+If you create one, it could hold window manager and theming settings for use on a graphical desktop.